originated in Paris, France, in the 1930s. , or , as it is sometimes called, is a that

 He died from a brain haemorrhage at just 43 in 1953.

-Birelli Lagrene and the revival
+Birelli Lagrene and the Gypsy jazz revival

-But in the 1970s a more purist generation of players emerged, who preferred to recreate the sound and of the original Hot Club more faithfully.
+But in the 1970s a more purist generation of players emerged, who preferred to recreate the sound and style of the original Hot Club more faithfully.

-During the 1980s the experienced a revival in popularity, and in 1981 a new star came to the public’s attention.
+During the 1980s the music experienced a revival in popularity, and in 1981 a new star came to the public’s attention.
 B

-Although he started out as something of a clone of his idol, he later branched out stylistically and has collaborated with major names from the and fusion worlds like Gil Evans, Stanley Clarke and Charlie Haden.
+Although he started out as something of a clone of his idol, he later branched out stylistically and has collaborated with major names from the jazz and fusion worlds like Gil Evans, Stanley Clarke and Charlie Haden.

-Famous Songs
+Famous Gypsy Jazz Songs

 - All of Me